For more information contact:

 An appropriate HRS representative who is not involved in the removal action conducts the review.
 The HRS representative provides the review decision in writing to the applicant.
 Review decisions are final and not subject to further review or appeal.

-Hiring managers and/or search committees should review the preemployment inquiry guidelines in BPPM 60.08 when developing questions for applicant interviews.
+HR Partner/Recruiters and/or search committees should review the pre-employment inquiry guidelines in BPPM 60.08 when developing questions for applicant interviews.

 Update Applicant Status Online

-The hiring manager and/or search committee chair is responsible for investigating or verifying the following information provided by the applicant:
+The HR Partner/Recruiter and/or the search committee is responsible for investigating or verifying the following information provided by the applicant:

 - Work history